-This stage will occur after the defects date with the site demobilised, and will therefore need to be undertaken by the Employer directly (Delivery Contracts Director).
+This stage will occur after the defects date with the site demobilised, and will therefore need to be undertaken by the Employer directly.

 The Contractor will typically seek the return of the Performance Bond following receipt of the Defects Certificate by the Supervisor.
-The Delivery Contracts Director team will arrange for the Bond release checklist to be prepared and authorised as per the checklist set out in Appendix X.3 together with a Bond release cover letter as set out in Appendix X.4.
+The Employer will arrange for the Bond release checklist to be prepared and authorised as per the checklist set out in Appendix X.3 together with a Bond release cover letter as set out in Appendix X.4.

 Upon authorisation of the checklist, a representative of the Contractor is invited to recover the Bond (in person) from CRL offices.
 The Contractor signs receipt of the cover letter acknowledging that the Bond has been handed over.
-The Delivery Contracts Director team take a copy of the acknowledgement and issue an Employer's communication to the contractor (on eBCA) confirming handover and attaching the letter of receipt as evidence.
+The Employer take a copy of the acknowledgement and issue an Employer's communication to the contractor (on eBCA) confirming handover and attaching the letter of receipt as evidence.